 The hall was built in an open area that historically marked the boundary between the properties of the Conservators and the Caffarellis.
 In the same space, which was used to exhibit the many sculptures found in the excavations following the urbanization of new areas after the proclamation of Rome as the Capital of Italy, an octagonal pavilion, designed by Virgilio Vespignani, was built in 1876, later it was disassembled to make space for a garden.

-Capitoline Museums and Samsung: technology for museum communication
+Capitoline Museums: technology for museum communication

-Simply point your smartphone at the transparent card (tag), located next to the
+Simply point your smartphone at the transparent card (tag), located next to the caption of the artwork or at its base, to load and display detailed information on the

 The Virtual Tour of the Capitoline Museums – a Zètema Progetto Cultura production developed by HQuadro using the immersive virtual reality technology – is fully interactive and multimedia, and employs sophisticated processing techniques and photo-montage.
 Take a virtual walk into the halls of the museum.
 Use your mouse for a 360-degree view, up and down and zoom in to see works of art in detail: sculptures, paintings, architectural details, facings, ceilings and floors.